The bi-objective multimodal car-sharing problem: Computational study

 In the original instances, each user may use a subset of the available MOTs $K^p \subseteq K$.
 Based on this binary assignment of MOTs to users, we generate preference scores on a scale from 1-10, where 1 is best and 10 is worst.
 For example, if a user has cars in her set of MOTs but no public transportation, then this user will get a lower (better) score on cars and a higher (worse) one on public transportation.
 The detailed assignments used for the following study is included in Table~\ref{tab:preferencescore-base} in the Appendix.
 In the time-dependent setting, we consider seven different time periods $t$: pre-rush-hour, rush-hour, after rush-hour, normal day-time traffic, pre-rush-hour, rush-hour and after rush-hour.
 Here we deduct/add for each preference score a certain number (see Table~\ref{tab:preferencescore-period} in the Appendix).
 Furthermore, we implement an increase/decrease in cost and time for the respective time periods (see Table~\ref{tab:costtime-factor} in the Appendix).
 For this we assume a factor $\beta$ which is then multiplied with the base cost.
 For example, we assume that taking the car during rush-hour takes longer than at noon.
 We assume $\beta = 1.4$, which is then multiplied with the base cost, e.g. 5.
 This gives us cost of 7 for the rush-hour for the respective leg.
 Naturally also the driving times of the legs are adapted accordingly.
 We calculate a weighted average of cost and preferences if a leg covers more than one periods.

 Three different MOTs are considered: car, public transportation including walk, and bike.
 For our study we assume that all MOTs have an unrestricted capacity.
+Note that the original setting assumes a limited and fixed pool of cars, which is reasonable for the discussed problem.
+However, for our first results for the BiO-MMCP we decided to let the number of cars be unlimited, to explore the computational efficiency without restricting the number of shared cars.
 Distances, time and cost are calculated between all nodes for all modes of transport.
 Emissions are translated into costs and, together with variable distance cost and cost of time, included into the overall cost calculations and summarized in $c_l$.
 The respective preference value $\theta_l$ is taken from the above presented values.

 Instances are named as \texttt{E\_}$|P|$\texttt{\_}$I$, where $|P|$ is the number of users, and the instance number $I$ is between 0 and 9.
 For example, the first instance in the set of instances with 20 users ($|P| = 20$) is denoted \texttt{E\_20\_0}.
 For instance group with $|P|$ users, we solve a set of 10 instances (\texttt{E\_u\_0} to \texttt{E\_u\_9}) and report the average values.